 Black spot is a fungal disease (Diplocarpon rosae), that affects roses.
-It causes black spots on leaves, eventually causing the leaves to turn yellow and drop off.
+The fungus develops as black spots on the leaves, eventually causing the leaves to turn yellow and drop off.
 Besides looking unsightly, it can seriously weaken the rose plant.
-Ideal conditions include hot, humid or rainy summers and hot days with cool, damp nights.
+Ideal conditions for black spot to thrive include hot, humid or rainy summers and hot days with cool, damp nights.

-Spots begin on the lower foliage and move upward.
+Spots begin on the lower leaves and move upward.
 They can appear as early as when the leaves first unfurl.
-These spots can enlarge and merge.
+These spots can enlarge and eventually merge.
 Severally affected leaves often fall off the plants and left unchecked, the entire plant can defoliate.

-The fungus can also infect young canes, causing dark purple or black blisters, and even the flowers may show some red spotting.
-Infected plants will set fewer flower buds and without leaves, the plant becomes stressed and is susceptible to even more problems.
+The fungus can also infect young canes, causing dark purple or black blisters on the canes, and even the flowers may show some red spotting.
+Infected plants will set fewer flower buds and without leaves, the plants become stressed and are susceptible to even more problems.

 Give the plant what it wants.
 This is true for avoiding any plant disease.
 A healthy, vigorous plant is less susceptible to problems.
 Roses prefer a sunny location with well-draining soil and regular weekly watering.